Quantcast

 That is not to say that immigration does not potentially have potential negative impact on certain segments of the population.
 Over the past 25 years wage equality has decreased in the U.S. and immigration could be partly to blame.
 Immigrants to the U.S. are mostly low-skilled and thus potentially pushing down the relative wages of low-skilled Americans.

 David Card compared wage trends in cities with lots of immigrants such as Los Angeles, with those in places with only a few, such as Indianapolis.
 If immigration had a big effect on relative pay, you would expect this to be reflected in differences between wage trends.
 Mr. Card’s research suggests that immigrants had no significant effect on low-skilled workers’ pay.
 Mr. Card also tested the idea that perhaps low-skilled natives leave cities with lots of immigrants rather than compete with them for jobs, so that immigration indirectly pushes up the supply of low-skilled workers elsewhere and pushes down their wages but found no evidence that it does.
-For the detailed results, you can download Mr. Card’s full article here.

 Given my personal value judgment in favor of equality of opportunity and my admiration for those willing to bear the huge fixed costs of immigration – leaving their family behind, coming to a new culture in an uncertain environment – to pursue the American dream in the land of opportunity, I am happy that empirical evidence disproves the claims that immigration is negative for this country.